First Equality PA town hall meeting draws nearly 100 people in Pittston Township!

 - About 5 or 6 LGBTQ youth attended, which was a brave action on their part, since a lot of them said that they were not getting the support they needed from their parents or schools.

-In the new political climate, there has been a rise in hate related violence and there will likely be changes in policies that have protected LGBT from discrimination in different realms of life.
-For example, it remains to be seen if the new administration will retain the Presidential Executive Order to ensure that all companies contracting with the Federal Government must have LGBT inclusive nondiscrimination employee policies.
+In the new political climate, there has been a rise in hate related violence and there will likely be changes in policies that have protected LGBTQ from discrimination in different realms of life.
+For example, it remains to be seen if the new administration will retain the Presidential Executive Order to ensure that all companies contracting with the Federal Government must have LGBTQ inclusive nondiscrimination employee policies.

 To help educate the community about these policies and how they may be affected, Equality Pennsylvania is traveling around the state to hold community town halls to field questions and to encourage community engagement.